 Unknown to most of its citizens, America is one extreme catalyst away from a horrific, overnight return to "survival of the fittest" as a way of life.
-Destroying the national electric grid in our country and thrusting our technologydependent culture and infrastructure back into the stone age will certainly achieve that end.
-A total collapse may not happen in the first week, but as people begin to go hungry and eventually starve to death due to broken food distribution networks and no interstate trucking, a long-term grid-down event in America will bring death, chaos, and unbelievable atrocities.
-As discussed in a recent Congressional EMP Commission Report5, this is also the very reason why some of our country's worst ideological enemies are choosing to focus their war doctrine on destroying our electric grid instead of fighting a conventional war with American Forces.
-Because of modern technological advances on the battlefield, most 3rd world countries or terrorist organizations are realizing that conventional warfare against America is a losing, long-term strategy.
-The recent defeat of ISIS in Syria could possibly reinforce that realization. dying is such a staggering percentage of our population, it's hard to fathom.
+Destroying the national electric grid in our country and thrusting our technology-dependent culture and infrastructure back into the stone age will certainly achieve that end.
+A total collapse may not happen in the first week, but as people begin to go hungry and eventually starve to death due to no food distribution networks or interstate trucking, a long-term grid down event in America will bring death, chaos, and unbelievable atrocities...

+The Congressional EMP Commission has suggested that as many as ninety percent of Americans would die within the first year after the American electric grid came down5.
+While their assessment may be accurate, they haven't done a very good job of explaining why or how this would happen.
+It's not entirely clear whether they fully understand it themselves.
+Ninety percent of Americans dying is such a staggering percentage of our population, it's hard to fathom.
 If those percentages held up, the death toll would be higher than all the lives lost in World War I and World War II combined.
-Insinuating that between 200-300 million people will die in a single year, without any sort of explanation... it makes it very easy for the naysayers to just roll their eyes, dismiss the idea, or claim it's just fearmongering.
-They can get away with dismissing it because today's growing secular-humanist world view and moral relativism will agree with them.
-Those worldviews largely contend that mankind is generally "good".
-Most people believe that America is immune to losing that many people in such a horrific way.
-"It could never happen here!
-America is different!"
-They will say.
-They are mistaken.
-It is vital that the military, government, emergency planners, and public at large understand the threat of a long-term griddown event and fully realize the ramifications of living in an environment dominated by Human Desperation, Starvation, and living WROL.
+Insinuating that between 200-300 million people will die in a single year, without any sort of explanation, makes it very easy for the naysayers to roll their eyes, dismiss the idea, or claim it's just fearmongering.
+With this in mind, it is vital that the military, government, emergency planners, and public at large understand the threat of a long-term grid down event and fully realize the ramifications of living in an environment dominated by human desperation, starvation, and living WROL

-Most emergency planners and preparedness experts, some with hundreds of thousands of YouTube followers and the massive Emergency Management companies with millions of dollars in government contracts - they often don't have the life experience necessary to understand the various threats we will face in a long-term grid-down scenario.
-The post-grid environment will be such a radical departure from even the worst-case disaster they have ever prepared for or assisted in during natural disaster relief efforts.
+Most emergency planners and preparedness experts, some with hundreds of thousands of YouTube followers, and the massive Emergency Management companies with millions of dollars in government contracts, don't have the life experience necessary to understand the various threats we will face in a long-term grid down scenario.
+The post-grid environment will be a radical departure from even the worst-case disaster they have prepared for or assisted in during natural disaster relief efforts.
 Every report or plan I've read requires and depends on electricity in some form, communication networks, and "all-hands-on-deck" to implement a proper pre-planned response.
-This applies to the most plans from politicians, some military brass, security analysts, civilian "prepping" experts, and consulting firms hired to strategize this scenario.
+This applies to plans from politicians, some military brass, security analysts, civilian "prepping" experts, and consulting firms hired to strategize this scenario.
 Almost to the last, these experts are all average Americans whose only life experience is growing up and living in the richest country in the world with every creature comfort instantly available at their fingertips.
 Their life has never involved witnessing, understanding, or dealing with true hunger, starvation, desperation, or societies with no law and order governing the populace.
 Most importantly, most have obviously never performed any research into the psychology behind human desperation and starvation.